-The expected date for commencement of construction is end of 2024.
+The expected date for commencement of construction is mid of 2025.
 The construction program is estimated to take 24 to 30 months.
-The expected date for operation is 2026.
+The expected date for operation is the end of 2027.
 The three stages of construction are:

-• Upgrade access and road from old Carey Gully Road
+- Upgrade access and road from old Carey Gully Road, - Provide new parking for adjacent to perfumery, and

-- Provide new parking for adjacent to perfumery. - Demolition of existing golf club and accommodation.
+• Demolition of existing golf club and accommodation.

-- Site preparation - Construction of pods and tourist accommodation / new buildings - Existing access to be used for construction only - Holes 1 and 2 to be used for construction hubs / parking etc.
+- Site preparation, - Construction of tourist accommodation / new buildings, - Existing access to be used for construction only, and - Holes 1 and 2 to be used for construction hubs / parking etc.

-- Construct new function pavilion and refurbish perfumery. - Upgrade / refurbish golf course.
+- Construct new function pavilion and refurbish perfumery, and - Upgrade / refurbish golf course.